The Wrestler (2008 film): Plot

 Randy goes to Cassidy's strip club to thank her, but she once more rejects him, resulting in a heated exchange.
 Upset, Randy goes to see a wrestling match and finds solace in his wrestling friends.
 While at a bar with them, he gets drunk, snorts cocaine, has sex with a woman in the women's restroom, then wakes up in her bedroom the next morning.
 Exhausted, he sleeps the entire day and misses his dinner with Stephanie.
-He goes to her house to apologize, but she angrily tells him she hates him and never wants to see him again.
+He goes to her house to apologize, but she angrily tells him that she never wants to see him again.

 At the deli counter, a patron recognizes Randy as the wrestler, though he denies it.
 The customer persists, which agitates Randy, who then cuts his own hand on the slicer and promptly quits on the spot, going into a rampage in the store while insulting Wayne and the customers.
-Spurred by the fan's recognition of him and with nothing left, Randy decides to return to wrestling and reschedules the rematch with The Ayatollah.
-He reconciles with Cassidy, who has also just quit her job, though she begs him not to wrestle because of his heart condition and pleads with him to cancel the match.
-However, Randy disregards her advice, explaining to her that he belongs in the ring with his fans and fellow wrestlers who love and respect him.
+Spurred by the fan's recognition of him and with nothing left to lose, Randy decides to return to wrestling and reschedules the rematch with The Ayatollah.
+He meets up with Cassidy along the way, who has also just walked out on her job, and reconciles with her.
+She begs him not to wrestle because of his heart condition, and pleads with him to cancel the match and give the outside world a second chance.
+However, Randy disregards her advice; explaining to her that the only place he belongs is in the ring with his fellow wrestlers and fans who love and respect him.

 As he wrestles, Randy begins to feel chest pain and becomes unsteady.
 Noticing this, The Ayatollah urges him to initiate the pin and end the match.
-Randy refuses, however, and climbs the top rope for his signature finishing move, a diving headbutt called the "Ram Jam".
+Randy refuses, however, and climbs the top rope for his signature finishing move; a diving headbutt called the "Ram Jam".
 He looks over and sees Cassidy has left.
-As the crowd cheers his name, Randy, with tears in his eyes, leaps from the top rope.
+As the crowd chants his name, Randy, with tears in his eyes, leaps from the top rope.